MicrosoftDocs/well-architected/well-architected/cost/design-initial-estimate.md

 In this example, we've chosen the microservices pattern.
 As the container orchestrator, one of the options could be [Azure Kubernetes Service](/azure/aks/) (AKS) that manages a cluster of pods.
 Choose NGINX ingress controller because it's a well-known controller for such workloads.

 > The example uses current prices and is subject to change.
-The calculation shown here is for illustration purposes only.
+The example shows prices and calculations for illustrative purposes only.

 ### Compute